sustainable-processes/ORDerly/README.md

 🤔 What is this?
 -----------------

 Machine learning has the potential to provide tremendous value to chemistry.
-However, large amounts of clean high-quality data are needed to train models.
+However, large amounts of clean high-quality data are needed to train models

-It has been challenging to get  high quality data for chemical reactions.

 ORDerly cleans chemical reaction data from the growing [Open Reaction Database (ORD)](https://docs.open-reaction-database.org/en/latest/)